AmmarAbouZor/journals-web-server/README.md

 # Journals-Web-Server

-The Journals Web Server is a backend server written in Go that provides CRUD (Create, Read, Update, Delete) operations for managing journals.
-It serves as the backend for the [TUI Journal](https://github.com/AmmarAbouZor/tui-journal) application.
+Journals-Web-Server is a backend server written in Go that provides CRUD (Create, Read, Update, Delete) operations for managing journals.
+It serves as the backend for the [TUI-Journal](https://github.com/AmmarAbouZor/tui-journal) application.

 ## Features